bacrossland/thermometerb/README.md

 #### installing local develop package

-Installing the thermometerb package in development mode is not necessary for develop.
+Installing the Thermometer B package in development mode is not necessary for develop.
 However, it can come in handy when working on additional example applications or debugging an issue not reproducible through testing.